SDGforskning/sdg-strings/SDG02_query_action_WoS.md

       ("cryoconservation"
       OR
         (
-          ("plant bank$" OR "seed bank$" OR "gene bank$" OR "genebank$" OR "germplasm bank$" OR "cryobank$" )
+          ("plant bank$" OR "seed bank$"
+          OR "gene bank$" OR "genebank$" OR "germplasm bank$" OR "cryobank$" OR "ex situ" OR "cryopreserv*"
+          )
           NEAR/15
-              ("diversity" OR "genetic resources" OR "agricultural biodiversity" OR "maintain*" OR "conserv*" OR "preserv*" OR "protect*" OR "extinct*" OR "endangered" OR "establish*" OR "support" OR "build*" OR "strengthen*" OR "collection$ management" OR "collection$ development"
+              ("diversity" OR "genetic resources" OR "agricultural biodiversity" OR "maintain*" OR "conserv*" OR "preserv*" OR "protect*" OR "extinct*" OR "endangered" OR "collection$ management" OR "collection$ development"
-              OR "funding" OR "policy" OR "policies"
+              OR "funding" OR "fund" OR "invest" OR "investing" OR "investment$" OR "plan" OR "planning" OR "plans" OR "policy" OR "policies" OR "strateg*" OR "framework$" OR "governance" OR "legislat*"
               )
-        )
-      OR
-        ("cryopreservation"
-        NEAR/15
-            ("diversity" OR "genetic resources" OR "agricultural biodiversity" OR "conserv*" OR "extinct*" OR "endangered"
-            OR "germplasm" OR "oocyte$" OR "sperm*" OR "semen" OR "embryo$" OR "somatic cells" )
         )
       )
       NEAR/15